pedroprado/concepts-algorithms-and-data-structures-go/algorithms/sort/basics/selection/notes.md

 At the end of the iteration, the lowest value element is pulled to the beginning of the collection.

+NOTE: this algorithm most likely it is not going to be used in PROFESSIONAL LIFE (not efficient)

 ## Time Complexity

 Best case: O(n)  (collection is sorted)